devopology/tools/README.md

 Using Linux ...

 1. Build the project (steps above)
-5. execute  bash -e package-UBER.sh
+5. From the project root, build the UBER jar using "bash -e package-UBER.sh"

 The resulting UBER jar will be located in target directory.